l7mp/learning-go/99-labs/02-webapps/README.md

 > **Note**: Just swap `podman` with `docker` if you are using Docker, the two should be equivalent.
 In addition, Linux will require you to run `podman` with superuser rights, so prefix all `podman` commands with `sudo`.

-Once pushed, the image should be available to Kubernetes for creating new pods.
+Once pushed, the image would be available for Kubernetes to create new pods.
 However, this roundtrip from a local build via a central container image repository and then back again to a local Kubernetes cluster can become tedious if we modify/update an image at fast pace.
-Minikube simplifies building and deploying new images for us: you can build an image inside the Minikube cluster and use the local image right away without having to go through a container registry.
+Minikube simplifies building and deploying new images for us: you can build an image *inside* the Minikube cluster and use the local image right away without having to go through a container registry.

 The following rules apply:
+- Minikube implements lots of [useful `podman` commands](https://minikube.sigs.k8s.io/docs/commands/image) via the `minikube` CLI tool;
-- use the `minikube image` command instead of `podman` to manage container images: Minikube implements lots of [useful `podman` commands](https://minikube.sigs.k8s.io/docs/commands/image) via the `minikube` CLI tool;
+- use the `minikube image` command instead of `podman` to manage container images inside the Minikube cluster;
 - prefix all container images with `localhost/` in all Kubernetes manifests to refer the `kubelet` to the local container image.

 Issue the below to build the container image of the hello-world web app locally inside the Minikube cluster: